 Help them rest.
 Even when they’re not sick, young children need a lot of sleep -- at least 10 hours a night for school-aged kids.
 When a cold or the flu strikes, they may need even more.
 If your child has long given up their afternoon nap, you may have trouble convincing them to stay in bed.
 Remind them that rest will help them feel better faster, and try letting them lie down while you read a book, listen to calming music, or play a quiet game together.

-Keep her hydrated.
+Keep them hydrated.
 Sick kids may have little interest in eating or drinking, but you should still keep offering fluids for them to sip throughout the day.
 Young children are more likely to get dehydrated when they’re sick than adults are.
 In addition to water, you can try electrolyte solutions, broth, or Popsicles -- which may feel extra soothing to a kid with a sore throat.

 Ease a stuffy nose safely.
 Decongestants aren’t safe for kids under age 4.
 For younger kids, try a saline nose spray or drops, which can help clear out nasal passages and keep them moist.
 For babies, a suction tool like a nasal bulb can also help draw out extra mucus.
 You might also try putting a cool mist humidifier in your child’s room.
-The added moisture can loosen congestion and help her breathe easier.
+The added moisture can loosen congestion and help them breathe easier.

 Distract, distract, distract.
-Sure, you could always park her in front of the TV for a cartoon marathon.
-But a little creativity might help keep your child more entertained -- and distracted from her symptoms.
+Sure, you could always park them in front of the TV for a cartoon marathon.
+But a little creativity might help keep your child more entertained -- and distracted from their symptoms.
 Try playing “doctor” for sick dolls and stuffed animals, making a soothing treat like Popsicles or warm tea together, or even taking a short walk around the block for some fresh air.